Wednesday, September 07, 2011

 wouldn't work?
 You take the cartridge out, blow in it and that would

 magically fix the problem.
-Every kid in
+Every kid in America did that, but how did

 we all know how to fix the problem?
 There was no internet or message